REMEDY : BNSSG referral pathways & Joint Formulary

 Overview

-They aim to strengthen children’s mental health and emotional wellbeing by bringing together all the adults around them to understand the impact of post-traumatic stress disorder (PTSD) and how to best support them.
+We are a clinic that specifically works with the emotional impact of post-traumatic stress (PTS).
+We aim to strengthen children’s and young people’s emotional wellbeing and resilience.
+To do this, we bring together all the adults around them to understand the impact of PTS and how to best support them.

-The support offered helps children and young people understand and alleviate the distress they are experiencing.
-ARC also work with the carers and professionals in a child’s network to have the best understanding of the impacts of PTSD.
+The support we offer helps children and young people understand and alleviate the distress they are experiencing.
+We also work with the carers and professionals in their network to have the best understanding of the impacts of PTS.

-• Therapy can involve trauma-focused therapy, including eye movement desensitisation and reprocessing (EMDR), children’s accelerated trauma treatment (CATT) and art therapy.
+• Trauma focused therapy such as eye movement desensitisation and reprocessing (EMDR), or children’s accelerated trauma treatment (CATT)

 Referral

-The service is available to refugee children and young people up to the age of 18 years old in Bristol, North Somerset and South Gloucestershire, who are experiencing post-traumatic stress disorder (PTSD) symptoms.
+Services are available to children and young people up to the age of 18 years old in BNSSG who are experiencing clinically significant PTS.

 Efforts are made to ensure the accuracy and agreement of these guidelines, including any content uploaded, referred to or linked to from the system.
 However, BNSSG ICB cannot guarantee this.
 This guidance does not override the individual responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or guardian or carer, in accordance with the mental capacity act, and informed by the summary of product characteristics of any drugs they are considering.
 Practitioners are required to perform their duties in accordance with the law and their regulators and nothing in this guidance should be interpreted in a way that would be inconsistent with compliance with those duties.